 The founding principle of the business has always been to find genuinely useful baby kit that makes family life easier and this hasn’t changed.
-Having started at the kitchen table and moved to the shed, the Cheeky Rascals team is now in a nice little barn in the Hampshire countryside.
+Having started at the kitchen table and moved to the shed, the Cheeky Rascals team is now in The Mill in the Hampshire countryside.
 Selina is a well-known, respected member of the nursery industry and sits on the board of the Baby Products Association (BPA), the voice of the baby and nursery products industry in the UK.

-For press releases, images or review samples please go to our Press page
+For press releases, images or review samples please email us on firstname.lastname@example.org

 The team loves a fundraiser!
 From Charity Bake Offs to sponsored bike rides, we have regular money raising events in the office.

-On a larger scale, Selina has recently started to work with a village in Uganda.
+On a larger scale, Selina has worked with a village in Uganda.
 Our most recent investment has bought a water tank that has made clean water easily accessible to a population of 600.
 Previously, water had to be carried 600 metres every day by the women and children of the village.